30 Best Things To Do in Cape Town

 Visiting the beautiful beaches is one of my favourite things to do in Cape Town.
 I mean, is there anything better than whiling away a Sunday on the sand?

 Camps Bay also has a gorgeous beach, but it’s a lot busier, with lots of hawkers around.
-And if you want to go surfing, head to Muizenberg, where the waves are better and the water is warmer.
+Or if you want to go surfing, head to Muizenberg, where the waves are better and the water is warmer.
+And if you’re new to the sport, you can always book this private lesson.

 5. Check out the V&A Waterfront